 The Breadth of the Field of Mediations and Alternative Dispute Resolution (ADR) Processes

-Based on our analysis of the materials we received, several themes have been identified that should be of interest to the readership of the NP@PON Newsletter.
+Based on our analysis of the materials we received, we identified several themes:

 Similarities and Variations